ojwb/survex/doc/walls.rst

   first character of the from station name as that will be interpreted as a directive.
 Since Survex 1.4.10.

+- Walls uses ``:`` as a separator between prefixes and between any prefix and the station name.
+Since Survex 1.4.21, cavern takes into account which characters are allowed in Walls station names when picking the separator to use in the ``.3d`` file - for a pure Walls dataset, it will pick ``:``, so Walls station names shown by ``aven`` and other tools should match the names as shown in Walls.
+If you have a dataset which mixes data in Walls format with Survex and/or Compass data, then it's possible ``:`` is used in a Survex or Compass station name - if so a different separator will be chosen.
+Before Survex 1.4.21, ``.`` would be used as the ``.3d`` file separator for a pure Walls dataset, even though if it was used in station names.

 - Walls ignores junk after the numeric argument in ``TYPEAB=``, ``TYPEVB=``, ``UV=``, ``UVH=``, and ``UVV=``.
 Survex warns and skips the junk.
 Since Survex 1.4.10.